 Click Here for tab for The Sky Is Crying by Elmore James

-You might already know this for the Stevie Ray Vaughan rendition, but today we’re going back to the source with the original Elmore James version recorded in 1989.
+You might already know the Stevie Ray Vaughan rendition, but today we’re going back to the source with the original Elmore James version recorded in 1989.
 After its release, it was able to reach the number 15 slot on the R&B singles chart.
 Despite the higher commercial success of other renditions, this original blues standard was inducted into the Blues Foundation Hall of Fame.

 It’s a really slow ballad in the key of C and is often used as a backing to improvise over, so although we have provided a tab, it’s completely valid if you want to just jam over this and find your own ideas.